 Apple Pay has many upsides for buyers and merchants.
 Here’s a look at some of the top reasons a business should consider accepting Apple Pay.

-Because each payment goes through with just a tap, mobile contactless payments are the fastest way to pay, dramatically improving the customer waiting experience.
+Because each payment goes through with a tap, mobile contactless payments are the fastest way to pay, dramatically improving the customer waiting experience.
 If you have a business where customers line up to pay, shortening the purchase process can mean a faster line.
-Customer satisfaction improves with shorter waits, and fewer customers will abandon the line without making a purchase.
+Customer satisfaction improves with shorter waits and fewer customers will abandon the line without making a purchase.

 Apple Pay transactions are very secure because the card data is tokenized, encrypted and always changing, making it extremely difficult for criminals to steal customer card data.
 When data is tokenized, the underlying data — in this case, the customer’s credit card or bank account info — is replaced by a series of randomly generated numbers.